-One of the most accomplished amateur baseball coaches in the nation, Matt Fincher is in the 16th year as the head coach at USC Upstate in 2012-13.
+One of the most accomplished amateur baseball coaches in the nation, Matt Fincher is in his 21st season as the head coach of the USC Upstate baseball team.

 The Spartans took A-Sun runner-up honors in their first year as full NCAA Division I members and nearly swept the league’s annual awards when Gaither Bumgardner joined his skipper in collecting the highest award from the conference office when he was named the Atlantic Sun Player of the Year.

 With experience as an assistant coach in two of the most prestigious and toughest amateur baseball leagues in the world, the Collegiate Southeastern Conference and the summer amateur showcase Cape Cod League, Fincher seems poised to continue to lead Upstate to a successful future.